hrvg/ucd-eflow/dimensionless-hydrograph/README.md

 | 10/02/2016 | 43 |
 | etc... | etc... |

 Data must have headers!
-Enter dates in month-day-year style, using the "date" cell format in Excel.
+Enter dates in month/day/year style as shown in the example.
-Timeseries data does not necessarily need to start and end on the water year dates, but data must be continuous with no missing values in the middle of a set.
+Timeseries data do not necessarily need to start and end on the water year dates, but data must be continuous with no missing values in the middle of a set.
 Therefore inputted data may begin on any date and end on any date, as long as there are no missing values within that range.

 ## Testing